SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 * **(Potential) Advantage of DLM**
     - **NAR** As sequence are generated holistically, you can fix and correct previous mistakes and refine the sequence as a whole.
     - **Controllability** Diffusion models are known to provide simple, training efficient style controlls using either classifier free guidance or classifier based guidance.
 Such controllability can be easily extended to DLM, where we can control the style of generation using the same techniques ([Prafulla et al., 2021](https://arxiv.org/abs/2105.05233), [Radford et al., 2021](https://arxiv.org/abs/2103.00020)).
-We can also take this a step further to even more fine-grained controles in lengths, specific text editing, infillings because the model works on the whole sequence representation iteratively ([Li et al, 2023](https://arxiv.org/abs/2205.14217), [Nie et al., 2025](https://arxiv.org/abs/2502.09992),).
-This may also extends to tasks with stronger structural constraints (eg., code, table).
+We can also take this a step further to even more fine-grained controles in lengths, specific text editing, infillings because the model works on the whole sequence representation iteratively ([Li et al, 2022](https://arxiv.org/abs/2205.14217), [Nie et al., 2025](https://arxiv.org/abs/2502.09992),).
+This may also extends to tasks with stronger structural constraints (e.g., code, table).
     - **Diversity** Can produce more diverse outputs compared to beam search in AR. *You just need to sample different initial noise.*
     - **Speed Up** Poential for faster generation as stops *could* be paralleilized, as tokens are generated all-together, instead of waiting for previous outputs iteratively.